oicr-gsi/shesmu/language.md

 In total, the collectors in a `Group` operation are:

 - `List` to collect all values into a list
+- `Flatten` to collect all values into a list for existing lists
 - `First` to collect one value; if none are collected, the group is rejected
 - `Univalued` to collect exactly one value; if none are collected, the group is rejected; if more than one are collected, the group is rejected.
 It is fine